-This proposal, commonly known as a "Say-On-Pay" proposal, provides our stockholders with the opportunity to express their views, on an advisory (non-binding) basis, on our executive compensation for our NEOs for fiscal year 2017 as described in the "Compensation Discussion and Analysis" or (CD&A) beginning on page 39 of this proxy statement, as well as the "Summary Compensation Table" and other related compensation tables and narratives, on pages 62 through 71 of this proxy statement.
+This proposal, commonly known as a "Say-On-Pay" proposal, provides our stockholders with the opportunity to express their views, on an advisory (non-binding) basis, on our executive compensation for our NEOs for fiscal year 2018 as described in the "Compensation Discussion and Analysis" or (CD&A) beginning on page 39 of this proxy statement, as well as the "Summary Compensation Table" and other related compensation tables and narratives, on pages 59 through 70 of this proxy statement.

-The stockholders have approved the board of directors' recommendation to hold advisory votes to approve executive compensation annually.
-At the company's annual meeting of stockholders in 2017, stockholders voted in favor of the company's executive compensation by 97.5% of the votes cast.
+At the company's annual meeting of stockholders in 2018, stockholders voted in favor of the company's executive compensation by 94.4% of the votes cast.